kelsey-ek/of7azure/GUIDE/Azuretest.md

-# Azure service with OpenFrame
+# Azure service with OpenFrame by Kelsey

 ## Table of Contents